eformsignen/developers/help/eformsign_embedding_en.rst

     var document_option = {
         "user":{
         "type" : "02" , // 01 - internal or  02 - external  (required)
-        "external_token" : "", // refer to openAPI accessToken for information on entering external tokens when handling external recipient transactions
+        "external_token" : "", // refer to openAPI accessToken for information on entering external tokens in the external recipient step
         "external_user_info" : {
-        "name" : "" // enter the external recipient name when handling an external recipient transactions }
+        "name" : "" // enter the external recipient name in the external recipient step }
         }
     };